Bartholomew Roberts: Brazil and the Caribbean (July 1719 – May 1720)

-Newfoundland and the Caribbean June 1720 – April 1721
+Newfoundland and the Caribbean (June 1720 – April 1721)

 Fortune next headed northwards towards Newfoundland, raiding Canso, Nova Scotia, and capturing a number of ships around Cape Breton and the Newfoundland banks.
+Roberts also had a hidden shipyard for careening his fleet in the Mira River.
 Roberts raided the harbour of Ferryland, capturing a dozen vessels.
 On 21 June, he attacked the larger harbour of Trepassey, sailing in with black flags flying.
 In the harbour he discovered 22 merchant ships and 150 fishing ships.
 All of these vessels were abandoned by their panic-stricken captains and crews, and the pirates were masters of Trepassey without any resistance being offered.
 Roberts had captured all 22 merchant ships, but was angered by the cowardice of the captains who had fled their ships.
 Every morning he had a gun fired and the captains were forced to attend Roberts on board his ship; they were told that anyone who was absent would have his ship burnt.
 One brig from Bristol was taken over by the pirates to replace the sloop Fortune and fitted out with 16 guns.
 When the pirates left in late June, all the other vessels in the harbour were set on fire.
 During July, Roberts captured nine or ten French ships and commandeered one of them, fitting her with 26 cannons and changing her name to Good Fortune.
 With this more powerful ship, the pirates captured many more vessels before heading south for the West Indies, accompanied by Montigny la Palisse's sloop, which had rejoined them.